Advertisement

 • Discuss any other health conditions you have or have had in the past, including any mental health conditions and substance use disorders.

-• Discuss any health conditions that you may need to be screened for (hepatitis C for example, which is a common co-infection with HIV).
+• Discuss any health conditions that you may need to be screened for, such as hepatitis C, which is a common co-infection with HIV.

-• Know the brand names (and generic names) of all the HIV medications you are prescribed.
+• Know the brand names and generic names of any HIV medications you are prescribed.
 Know your dosage for each.

-• Know what your medications cost, if they are covered by insurance, and if they are affordable.
+• Know what your ARTs cost, if they are covered by insurance, and if they are affordable.

-• Have clear instructions on how to take each medication.
+• Have clear instructions on how to take each medication or when to come in for injections.

-• Ask what to do if you miss a dose of medication.
+• Ask what to do if you miss a dose of medication or an appointment for an injection.

 • Ask about medications side effects that may occur.